Julie D. Cantor

 M.D.
 Yale University, 2005

-Dr. Julie Cantor teaches the seminar entitled, Reproduction, Medical Ethics, and the Law.
+Julie Cantor will teach the seminar entitled, Reproduction, Medical Ethics, and the Law.
 She is a national expert on issues that fall at the intersection of health, ethics, and law.

 In 2004, Dr. Cantor co-authored the article, “The Limits of Conscientious Objection: May Pharmacists Refuse to Fill Prescriptions for Emergency Contraception?”
 (New England Journal of Medicine, Vol. 351, No. 19).
 It was a provocative piece about the ethics of conscientious objection by pharmacists who refuse to fill prescriptions for the “morning-after pill,” and, as a result of that article, Dr. Cantor delivered numerous presentations across the country on that hotly debated topic.
 She has lectured widely on other issues, including a recent lecture on the legal issues at play in the Bernard Madoff scandal.

-Please refer to Dr. Cantor's professional biography for further information about her and her writing: http://www.goldmanismail.com/attorneys-Julie-Cantor.html.
+Please refer to Dr. Cantor's professional bio for further information about her and her writing: http://www.goldmanismail.com/attorneys-Julie-Cantor.html.